-The Federal Work-Study Program (FWSP) is a federally funded program that was established by Congress through the Higher Education Act of 1965 to aid students in need of financial assistance in earning money to meet educational costs.
+The Federal Work-Study (FWS) Program is a federally funded program that was established by Congress through the Higher Education Act of 1965 to aid students in need of financial assistance in earning money to meet educational costs.
 If the student qualifies for federal aid (determined by the government), the amount of federal aid awarded is included in the financial aid package.
 Earnings are not applied directly to the tuition bill, but are used by the student to cover costs such as books, personal items, and transportation.
 FWSP funds may only earned in Dartmouth College paid student positions or in approved off-campus non-profit community service employers.

 Students interested in working for an on-campus employer or a participating local non-profit agency during a leave term should send an email from their Dartmouth email account to Financial Aid to request a Leave Term Work-Study award.

 Last Updated: 3/24/15